Placement with Connected Persons (formerly Family and Friends)

 In relation to a first Looked After placement it will also be necessary for the social worker to arrange a Health Assessment - see Health Assessment and Health Action Plan Procedure.

-The social worker must also arrange for the completion of a Personal Education Plan - see the Education of Looked After and Previously Looked After Children Procedure.
+The social worker must also arrange for the completion of a Personal Education Plan - see the Education of Children Looked After and Previously Looked After Children Procedure.
 Every effort should be made to enable the child to remain at the same school unless there are reasons which would be detrimental to their well being.

 If the plan is for the placement to last longer than 16 weeks, the fostering assessment process should commence as soon as possible after the placement is made and the child's social worker should make a referral to the Fostering Service immediately so that a social worker will be allocated for this purpose.
 The pre-placement assessment should be sent to the Fostering Service as part of the referral.